Warm Gulf waters could help slow-moving Tropical Storm Debby strengthen to a Category 1 hurricane before landfall - KVIA

 Track the Storm: Spaghetti models and more maps here

+Tropical storm and storm surge watches have also been issued for coastal Georgia and parts of South Carolina, including Charleston.

-Florida Gov. Ron DeSantis and Georgia Gov. Brian Kemp declared states of emergency for their states Saturday in advance of the storm’s arrival.
+Florida Gov. Ron DeSantis and Georgia Gov. Brian Kemp have declared states of emergency for their states in advance of the storm’s arrival.
+DeSantis on Sunday said in a news conference that he’d activated the Florida National Guard so it would be poised to assist with humanitarian needs as well as search and rescue.

-“As the state prepares for a major storm system early this coming week, we urge all Georgians to take precautions to keep their families and property safe,” Kemp said in a message on X.
+DeSantis called on residents to finish their preparations and to brace for power outages, “particularly in parts of the state like here in Tallahassee.”

+“There’s going to be a lot of trees that are going to fall down.
+You’re going to have debris.
+You are going to have power interruption,” the governor said, “so just prepare for that.”

 Storm expected to intensify over Gulf